Neuroscience of Equanimity: Mastering Your Emotions

 Rewiring the Brain for Equanimity

 By practicing mindful awareness of our thoughts and emotions, we learn to observe them with greater objectivity and equanimity, rather than getting caught up in their intensity.
 This creates space between stimulus and response, allowing us to respond more skillfully and adaptively to life’s challenges.
-Regular mindfulness practice helps us cultivate a sense of inner calm and stability, even in the midst of external chaos or turmoil.
+Regular intentional awareness practice helps us cultivate a sense of inner calm and stability, even in the midst of external chaos or turmoil.

 Another key strategy for developing equanimity is cognitive reappraisal – the practice of reframing challenging situations in a more balanced, adaptive light.
 A 2018 study published in the Journal of Cognitive Neuroscience found that cognitive reappraisal is associated with increased activity in the prefrontal cortex and decreased activity in the amygdala, suggesting a greater ability to regulate emotional responses.